ava-labs/avalanche-docs/docs/tooling/anr-reference.md

 ### `add-permissionless-delegator`

-Delegates to a permissionless validator in an elastic subnet.
+Delegates to a permissionless validator in an Elastic Subnet.

 ```sh
 avalanche-network-runner control add-permissionless-delegator permissionlessValidatorSpecs [options] [flags]